leonawicz/legocolors/README.md

 `legocolors` provides a dataset containing several Lego color naming conventions established by various popular sources.
 It also provides functions for mapping between these color naming conventions as well as between Lego color names, hex colors, and R color names.

 By default, nearest colors are computed based on distance in RGB space when an exact match is not found.
 This behavior supports the purpose of exchanging arbitrary colors for known Lego colors when the goal is to actually acquire and build something out of Lego parts.
 This focus is also one of the reasons `legocolors` uses BrickLink color names as the default naming convention.
-See `legocolor` for details.
+See `?legocolor` for details.

 Installation
 ------------